yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 - How much does **(input A)** care about **(input B)**?
 - How should **(input B)** express its information in this context?

-Each of these usages carries some nuance, so we'll use a learned transformation for them.
+The LLM needs to learn something about each of these usages, so we'll use a learned transformation for each one.
 We'll call these transformations $W_q$, $W_k$, and $W_v$ (you'll see why in just a moment).
 Now we have:

 - How much does **(input A transformed by $W_q$)** care about **(input B transformed by $W_k$)**?
 - How should **(input B transformed by $W_v$)** express its information in this context?

 Let's think about what shapes these transformations should be.

 The "how much" question is a scalar (as a mnemonic, think "on a scale from 1 to 100, how much does...?").
-We have two input-transformed-by instances in this question, so if we turned each into a vector of equal length, we could calculate their dot products to get that scalar.
+We have two input-transformed-by instances in this question, so if we turned each into a vector of equal length, we could calculate their dot product to get that scalar.
 Let's translate them into $\delta$-sized vectors.
 We can do this via a $d \times \delta$ matrix:

 $$
 Input_{1 \times d} \cdot X = Output_{1 \times \delta}